ae6rt/decap/README.md

 ### Sidecar build containers

-If your build needs additional services, such as MySQL, RabbitMQ, etc., we plan to provide a way to ingest a Kubernetes Pod descriptor into the build instruction that will allow you to run these supporting sidecar services in the build pod along with the main build container.
+If your build needs additional services, such as MySQL, RabbitMQ, etc., Decap provides a way to ingest a set of additional container specs into the Kubernetes build Pod descriptor.
 This means those services will be available to your build at localhost:port.

 ## AWS Setup